What is responsive design?

 Responsive design means creating web pages that adapt to different devices.

-Before smartphones and tablets became popular, web designers created fixed width pages that fit onto the most common screen sizes - usually 1024px x 768px.
+Before smartphones and tablets became popular, web designers created fixed width pages that worked on the most common screen sizes - usually 1024 pixels wide by 768 pixels high.

 Mobile design challenges